 In August 2006 Sheehan was part of a 12-member delegation that traveled to Jordan to meet with eleven members of the Iraqi parliament.
-The U.S. delegation also included Medea Benjamin, Jeeni Criscenzo (a blogger for Daily Kos), Jodie Evans, Tom Hayden, Judith LeBlanc (national co-chair of United For Peace and Justice), Gael Murphy (a Code Pink official), and Raed Jarrar (an Iraqi-American member of Global Exchange).
+The U.S. delegation also included Medea Benjamin, Jeeni Criscenzo (a blogger for Daily Kos), Jodie Evans, Tom Hayden, Judith LeBlanc, Gael Murphy (a Code Pink official), and Raed Jarrar (an Iraqi-American member of Global Exchange).
 According to Benjamin, the delegation’s goal was “for the U.S. peace movement to meet directly with Iraqi parliamentarians working on a peace plan … [and] to return to the U.S. to build support for their plan.”
 The trip, however, may well have violated the American government’s prohibition against private citizens conducting their own foreign policy.

-In Iraq, Sheehan and her fellow delegates met with Sheikh Ahmad al-Kubaysi, a Baghdad-based cleric who is likely affiliated with the Muslim Brotherhood, the ideological forebear of al Qaeda and Hamas.
+In Iraq, Sheehan and her fellow delegates met with Sheikh Ahmad al-Kubaysi, a Baghdad-based cleric affiliated with the Muslim Brotherhood, the ideological forebear of al Qaeda and Hamas.
 Al-Kubaysi was known to have said that the “young men who came … from other Muslim countries to defend Iraq” against the Americans were “very brave” warriors whose participation in “the most important form of Jihad” undoubtedly “guaranteed” them a permanent reward in “Paradise.”
 Al-Kubaysi also is believed to have given $50 million to the terrorist leader Muqtada Al-Sadr.
-Al-Kubaysi’s organization, the Association for Muslim Studies in Iraq, explicitly condones armed “resistance” against U.S. forces and advocates the murder of civilian hostages who have collaborated with the Americans.
+Al-Kubaysi’s organization, the Association for Muslim Studies in Iraq, explicitly condoned armed “resistance” against U.S. forces, and it advocated the murder of civilian hostages who had collaborated with the Americans.

 In 2007 Sheehan was a key player in a group calling itself Impeach07, which exhorted House Speaker Nancy Pelosi to support Rep. Dennis Kucinich‘s then-recent introduction of articles of impeachment against President Bush and Vice President Cheney.
 Among the Impeach07 coalition’s organizational members were Code Pink, Gold Star Families for Peace, and World Can’t Wait.
 “Everybody in their [Bush and Cheney’s] administration needs to go [out of office] with them,” Sheehan said.
 “We elected [Democrats to Congress in November 2006] to bring the troops home and [to] hold [Republicans] accountable.”
 “I want justice for the destruction of the world, and I won’t rest until I get that justice,” Sheehan pledged.

-As FrontPage Magazine columnist Ben Johnson observed in February 2008: “Cindy Sheehan thinks so little of her son that she is willing to join forces with the movement whose extremist ideology spawned the organization that killed him and whose offshoot holds his killers up as role models.”
+As FrontPage Magazine columnist Ben Johnson observed in February 2008: “Cindy Sheehan thinks so little of her son that she is willing to join forces with the movement [The Muslim Brotherhood] whose extremist ideology spawned the organization that killed him and whose offshoot holds his killers up as role models.”